tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Research uses forming a bdqffdq:Use Case for occurrence data of alien species 1) where the information elements concern what organism occurred where and when and the means, degree, and pathways of establishment, and 2) that are used for analysis of spatial and/or temporal patterns of biodiversity (see examples in Groom et al. (2019).
+			<td>Research uses forming a bdqffdq:UseCase for occurrence data of alien species 1) where the information elements concern what organism occurred where and when and the means, degree, and pathways of establishment, and 2) that are used for analysis of spatial and/or temporal patterns of biodiversity (see examples in Groom et al. (2019).
 Improving Darwin Core for research and management of alien species.
 Biodiversity Information Science and Standards, 3: e38084. https://doi.org/10.3897/biss.3.38084).</td>
 		</tr>
 		<tr>
 			<td>Comments</td>